-Acceptable Use & Chromebook Contract for Students & Parents
+Responsible Use Agreement & Chromebook Contract for Students & Parents

-This Acceptable Use Policy (AUP) fully outlines the expectations and guidelines when using district technologies or personally owned devices while on campus and/or school provided devices.
+This Responsible Use Agreement (RUA) fully outlines the expectations and guidelines when using district technologies or personally owned devices while on campus and/or school-provided devices.
 The Chromebook Contract is for high school students and parents taking part in the Chromebook 1:1 Initiative.

 Bullying and Harassment